PhilipYip1988/python-tutorials/spyder_install_windows/readme.md

 <img src='./images/img_151.png' alt='img_151' width='600'/>

-The channels will be `conda-forge` by default:
+Since Miniforge is used, the channel will be `conda-forge` by default:

 <img src='./images/img_152.png' alt='img_152' width='600'/>